Forces of Change

 Massively more powerful than classical computers, quantum computers will let us create tomorrow’s drugs in a fraction of the current R&D cycle—and easily break the military-grade cryptography protecting today’s medical records.

-A system of farming that works to trap carbon from the atmosphere in soil in an effort to reverse global trends.
+A system of farming that removes carbon from the atmosphere and sequesters it in soil.
+A major weapon in the effort to stem global warming.

 The US is the most religious of all industrialized countries; it’s also the epicenter of medical research.
 Religious beliefs slow the adoption of assisted reproductive technology (ART), and will repel the adoption of epigenetic editing, though it was in stem cell research that religious beliefs hit the brakes the hardest.
 The outlier here is end-of-life care; surprisingly, the more religious patients are, the more likely their families are to choose very expensive end-of-life procedures.
 Hospice care is the preferred option for less religious and nonreligious people.